 2. Deviled Eggs with Crab

-Hard-boil eggs; meanwhile, combine crab meat with a spoonful each of Dijon mustard and mayonnaise or yoghurt, lemon juice, diced red bell or small salad pepper, paprika and cumin; sprinkle with salt and pepper.
+Hard-boil eggs; meanwhile, combine crab meat with a spoonful of Dijon mustard and mayonnaise or yoghurt, lemon juice, diced red bell or small salad pepper, paprika and cumin; sprinkle with salt and pepper.
 Run eggs under cold water, shell and halve them, remove and mash the yolks into the crab mixture; stuff into the whites.
 Sprinkle the top with chopped parsley (or caviar, for that matter).

 Mark’s Tip: Buy fresh crab meat or use chopped cooked prawns.